OJB-Quantum/How-to-GitHub/README.md

 ## Download the PDF Below to Learn the Basics of GitHub
 [A Few Tips on How to Use GitHub_Onri.pdf](https://github.com/OJB-Quantum/CUDA-Quantum/files/11888330/A.Few.Tips.on.How.to.Use.GitHub_Onri.pdf)

-## Here are 2 Video Tutorials for Your Reference:
+## Here are 2 Video Tutorials Based on the PDF for Your Reference:
 ### 20-minute version
 - https://youtu.be/oaAWOGORCX8